 This profile is not all-inclusive and may change depending on the school’s needs at the time of hire.
 The Board's ultimate goal is to attract and retain highly competent individuals who share the school’s mission and who will provide the best educational opportunities possible for our students.

-Personnel Evaluations Model Policy[required]
+Personnel Evaluations Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.